4 Days in Budapest: The Ultimate Budapest Guide by a Local

 Are you planning to spend 4 days in Budapest?
 You are in the right place!

-Budapest has been my home for over 8 years, so I’ve gotten to know the city like the back of my hand.
+Budapest has been my home for almost 10 years, so I’ve gotten to know the city like the back of my hand.
 The Hungarian capital is rich with a remarkable architecture, fascinating museums, thermal baths, fantastic restaurants, and vibrant nightlife, which means that there is something that will strike a chord with every traveler to the city.

 In a previous post, I shared my 2 day Budapest itinerary, which is perfect for a weekend visit.
 If you have longer in town, then this article is to tell you how to see the best of Budapest in 4 days.
 This is the optimum time to spend in the city as you will get to see more sights and explore at a more leisurely pace.